rodekruis/DEH-Admin-Manual/README.md

 >8.
 Removing relationships between entities (Administration>Entity Manager>[Entity]>Relationships).
 >9.
 Removing Email configuration settings (Administration>Outbound Emails).
 Removing this will stop the email notifications to users and password reset emails.
 >10.
 Removing all other users (and admins) so that no one has access anymore.
+> >[!NOTE]
->> _From this point onwards, the forbidden areas are useful for Twilio Flex.
+> > _From this point onwards, the forbidden areas are useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant._
 >11.
 Remove the API role or API user called automatic-system-deh (Administration>Roles and Administration>API Users).
 This will break the connection between Twilio Flex and EspoCRM and no data will be transferred anymore.
 >
 >This is a list of potential destructive actions in Twilio to be aware of: